Samiya LXD

 September to October 2024

-These months were focused on participant communication and making adjustments based on what we were seeing as the experience took shape.
+These months were focused on participant readiness and communication, making adjustments based on what we were seeing as the experience took shape.
 I led and owned communication from end to end, including guidance for participants and a dedicated support channel monitored for questions.
 Weekly updates continued so sales leaders had visibility into what was changing and why.

 November 2024